crewstories/Terms-of-Use-and-Privacy-Policy/TermsOfUse.md

 (4) Your Account

+You are responsible for any activity that occurs in your account.
+Therefore, it’s important that you keep your account secure.

-You are responsible for safeguarding the password or credentials that you use to access the Services and for any activities or actions under your account.
+This means being responsible and safeguarding the password or credentials that you use to access the Services and for any activities or actions under your account.
 We encourage you to use “strong” passwords (passwords that use a combination of upper and lower case letters, numbers and symbols) with your account.
 Views cannot and will not be liable for any loss or damage arising from your failure to comply with the above requirements.

-You are responsible for any activity that occurs in your account.
-It's important that you keep your account secure.
-One way to do that is to select a strong password that you don't use for any other account.
-By using the Services, you agree that, in addition to exercising common sense:
+By using the Services, you agree that:

 • You will not create more than one account for yourself.

 • You will not create another account if we have already disabled your account, unless you have our written permission to do so.

 • You will not buy, sell, rent, or lease access to your Views account or Views username without our written permission.
 • You will not share your password.

 • You will not log in or attempt to access the Services through unauthorized third-party applications or clients.